Viktor Djalilov: Managing career

-He started his managing career at Sohibkor Halkabod.
+Djalilov started his managing career at Sohibkor Halkabod.
 In 1992, he was head coach of Politotdel which was promoted to Uzbek League, finishing First League as runner-up after Shifokor Guliston.

-In 1995-1999, Djalilov was head coach of Navbahor Namangan.
+From 1995 to 1999, Djalilov was head coach of Navbahor Namangan.
 Navbahor won the Uzbek League in 1996 and the Uzbek Cup twice in this period and four times finished third in the league.
 In 1996, he was named Coach of the Year by the Uzbekistan Football Federation.
 He won this award twice more, with Pakhtakor in 2002 and Mash'al Mubarek (2005).

 From 2002, he was on the coaching staff of Pakhtakor Tashkent.
 On 19 February 2002, the club's management appointed Djalilov head coach, replacing Sergey Butenko.

-In the 2002-03 AFC Champions League on April 9, 2003, Pakhtakor lost the first leg match of the semifinal 1-3 to BEC Tero Sasana and in the home match on April 22 Pakhtakor won 1-0.
+In the 2002–03 AFC Champions League on 9 April 2003, Pakhtakor lost the first leg match of the semifinal 3–1 to BEC Tero Sasana and in the home match on 22 April Pakhtakor won 1–0.
 After that match, Djalilov resigned his post and his successor Tachmurad Agamuradov who was already working as a consulting coach became the new coach of Pakhtakor.
 Djalilov remained in the club.
 In 2005, Djalilov finished runner-up in the league with Mash'al Mubarek.